What will 'Suganomics' look like?

 This was especially clear when the government launched a ¥100,000 cash-handout program in May.

 Although many local municipalities accepted online applications, it turned out that the online process just added more work instead of making it more efficient.
-Municipal officials had to print online application forms and check them by hand to make sure there weren’t any errors, which contributed to the delay of the distribution of the cash to some households.
+Municipal officials had to print online application forms and check them by hand to make sure there weren’t any errors, which contributed to delays to the distribution of the cash to some households.

 Economists have pointed out that the lineup of new Cabinet members, announced Wednesday, highlights Suga’s resolve to push for regulatory and administrative reform while continuing Abenomics, his predecessor’s namesake economic policy mix.